-- You're an employee working for a Massachusetts business or a state or federal governmental agency
+- You're an employee working for a Massachusetts business or a state agency

-- You’re an independent contractor who contracts with a business that issues 1099-MISC tax forms for more than 50% of its workforce
+- You’re a contractor who contracts with a business that issues 1099-MISC tax forms for more than 50% of its workforce

 - Your employer doesn't offer a private paid leave plan with benefits that are equal to or greater than the state's coverage

 If you've been unemployed for up to 26 weeks, you may be eligible for PFML benefits.